imranmd/Web_Fundamentals_Reading_Material/15_JS/Performance_Best_practies.md

-# Performance Best Practices in JavaScript: A Comprehensive Guide
+# Performance Best Practices in JavaScript: Do's and Don'ts

 Performance is a crucial aspect of JavaScript development, as it directly impacts the user experience and overall efficiency of your applications.
-In this tutorial, we will explore 15 performance best practices in JavaScript to help you write faster and more optimized code.
+In this tutorial, we will explore performance best practices in JavaScript to help you write faster and more optimized code.
 Each practice will be accompanied by example code snippets with comments and explained using simple language.

 ## Best Practice 1: Use `const` and `let` Instead of `var`